Jeger1337/jeger-j-java-dev-env/README.md

 [![official JetBrains project](http://jb.gg/badges/official.svg)](https://github.com/JetBrains/.github/blob/main/profile/README.md) [![Build status](https://github.com/JetBrains/intellij-community/workflows/IntelliJ%20IDEA/badge.svg)](https://github.com/JetBrains/intellij-community/actions/workflows/IntelliJ_IDEA.yml)

-# IntelliJ IDEA Community Edition
+# Jeger IDEA Approved Edition

 These instructions will help you build IntelliJ IDEA Community Edition from source code, which is the basis for IntelliJ Platform development.
 The following conventions will be used to refer to directories on your machine:
 * `<USER_HOME>` is your home directory.
 * `<IDEA_HOME>` is the root directory for the IntelliJ source code.

-## Getting IntelliJ IDEA Community Edition Source Code
+## Getting Jeger IDEA Approved Edition Source Code
-IntelliJ IDEA Community Edition source code is available from `github.com/JetBrains/intellij-community` by either cloning or downloading a zip file (based on a branch) into `<IDEA_HOME>`.
+Jeger IDEA Community Edition source code is available from `github.com/JetBrains/intellij-community` by either cloning or downloading a zip file (based on a branch) into `<IDEA_HOME>`.
 The default is the *master* branch.

 The master branch contains the source code which will be used to create the next major version of IntelliJ IDEA.
 The branch names